dutchdronesquad/rh-stream-overlays/docs/integrations/trackdraw/setup.md

     The overlay works in a normal browser but not in OBS.

     - **Cause:** OBS may be using stale browser source cache, or the stream PC cannot reach the RotorHazard URL.
-    - **Fix:** refresh the OBS browser source, enable **Refresh browser when scene becomes active**, and confirm the overlay URL opens from the stream PC.
+    - **Fix:** refresh the OBS browser source manually and confirm the overlay URL opens from the stream PC.

 ## Cache behavior